flexiblepower/flexiblepower.github.io/get-involved1_why-join.md

 7. Proof for your customers that you know the software since you make active contributions.

-Please contact info@flexiblepower.org and subscribe to our github.com/flexiblepower repository.
+Please contact info@flexiblepower.org if you want to join the FAN and subscribe to our [github.com/flexiblepower](github.com/flexiblepower) repositories.